zpb4/Synthetic-Forecast-v1-FIRO-DISES/README.md

 # Synthetic-Forecast-v1-FIRO-DISES
 Synthetic forecast model to support FIRO work under DISES funding.
 Version 1 is model developed in WRR manuscript, Brodeur et al. (2023) 'Synthetic forecast ensembles for evaluating Forecast Informed Reservoir Operations'

+---
+Setup for forecast generation at Prado dam system (ADO), including main reservoir inflow (ADOC1).
+HEFS data is stored on a zip file [here](https://www.hydroshare.org/resource/b6788237717c41e0bcc69bcaa851694f/).
+Starting user-defined settings are:

+loc = 'ADO'
+keysite = 'ADOC1'
+n_samp = 10

+---
+Setup for forecast generation at Lake Mendocino system (LAM), including reservoir inflow (LAMC1) and downstream local flows at Ukiah and Hopland (UKAC1, HOPC1L).
+HEFS data is stored on a zip file [here](https://www.hydroshare.org/resource/e51d9821c8d84682b642eb0818ac3137/).
+Starting user-defined settings are:

+loc = 'LAM'
+keysite = 'LAMC1'
+n_samp = 10

+---
-- 'NHG' branch is full implementation of model for New Hogan reservoir inflow (NHGC1) and downstream local flows at Mud Slough site (MSGC1L).
-HEFS data is stored on a zip file [here](https://www.hydroshare.org/resource/f63ead2d62414940a7d90acdc234a5d1/) and must be extracted to 'data' sub-repo to run the model.
+Setup for synthetic forecast generation at New Hogan Lake system (NHG), including reservoir inflow (NHGC1) and downstream Mud Slough site (MSGC1L).
+HEFS data is stored on a zip file [here](https://www.hydroshare.org/resource/dfa02b83bbde4ae3888ffafeb4446a5b/).
+Starting user-defined settings are:

+loc = 'NHG'
+keysite = 'NHGC1'
+n_samp = 10

+---
+Setup for forecast generation at selected sites of the Yuba-Feather system (YRS), including reservoir inflow at Lake Oroville (ORDC1) and New Bullards Bar (NBBC1) and downstream local flows at Marysville junction (MRYC1L).
+HEFS data is stored on a zip file [here](https://www.hydroshare.org/resource/29a7c696ee4e4766883078ca0d681884/).
+Starting user-defined settings are:

+loc = 'YRS'
+keysite = 'ORDC1'
+n_samp = 10

+---
-#### Note: After downloading and extracting data from Hydroshare resources above, ensure local directory path for HEFS data is configured: 'my_local_directory/data/HEFS/...'  before running the data-processing routine below
+#### Note: After downloading and extracting data from Hydroshare resources above, ensure local directory path for HEFS data is configured: './Synthetic-Forecast-v2-FIRO-DISES/data/_main_hindcast_location_/...', where '...' are the site specific sub-repos defined in 'Data' section below.
+Unzipping the files can result in duplication in the data path and this must be corrected for the code to function.

 Information below describes setup and execution of the model:
 # data